 It is the same story Grupo Molinos, which owns Nieto Senetiner, Ruca Malen and Cadus wineries.
 According to Federico Ruiz, their U.S. sales manager, Malbec is not only the leading grape for the export market, but also for the domestic one.

-Last year’s U.S. sales of Malbec “achieved around 61 percent of the total sales of the winery”, says Lasmartes.
+In 2016, U.S. sales of Malbec “achieved around 61 percent of the total sales of the winery,” says Lasmartes.

-For Achaval Ferrer, the number of cases exported last year and in 2015 were about the same — 30,000.
+For Achaval Ferrer, the number of cases exported in 2016 and 2015 were about the same — 30,000.
 The difference was that in 2016, “we had a better mix of product and better value,” says Lasmartes, adding the difference in value grew more than 30 percent in 2016, compared with 2015.

 However, the 2016 harvest was also the lowest one in 50 years, Laura Alturria, of Argentina’s Enological Technical Commission, told the English-language website thebubble.com.
 Citing climate change, she suggested reduced harvests were the new normal.